MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8dotx-to-9dotx-saphana-sapapps.md

 ### [RHEL 8.10 to RHEL 9.4 - SAP-APPS PAYG VMs](#tab/rhel94sapapps)

-This section outlines the necessary steps before performing an in-place upgrade from RHEL 8.10 to RHEL 9.4 using the leapp utility on SAP-APPS PAYG VMs.
+This section outlines the necessary steps before performing an in-place upgrade from RHEL 8.10 to RHEL 9.4 using the Leapp utility on SAP-APPS PAYG VMs.

 > [!NOTE]
 > To update an SAP-APPS system from RHEL 8.10 to RHEL 9.4, you must first upgrade the system to RHEL 8.10 if it isn't.
 For more information, see [How to upgrade RHEL-SAP-HANA and RHEL-SAP-APPS pay-as-you-go virtual machines from 8.x to 8.10](upgrade-rhel-8-dot-x-to-8-dot-10-on-sap-hana-apps.md).